 - Transfer decisions are made on the basis of the educational quality, comparability, and appropriateness and applicability of the learning experience to the student's educational goals (Joint Statement on the Transfer and Award of Credit, 2017).
 The Higher Learning Commission accredits the University of Minnesota and all of the Minnesota State campuses (Higher Learning Commission Assumed Practices CRRT.B.10.020).
-Transfer among the Minnesota State campuses and the University of Minnesota is grounded in this common regional accreditation. - Students are given the benefit of the doubt, when possible, in transfer situations.
+Transfer among the Minnesota State campuses and the University of Minnesota is grounded in this common accreditation.
+Additionally, Minnesota State Transfer Policy 3.21, Procedure 3.21.1, and Operating Instructions govern transfer processes and practices. - Students are given the benefit of the doubt, when possible, in transfer situations.
 Institutions consider whether or not coursework is comparable and whether courses to be transferred apply to the student's selected program.
-Courses are evaluated by such factors as learning outcomes, course syllabus or outline, and texts used. - Institutions also consider the applicability of the coursework for meeting the requirements of degrees, diplomas, or certificates.
+Courses are evaluated by such factors as learning outcomes, course syllabus or outline, and texts used.
+Institutions also consider the applicability of the coursework for meeting the requirements of degrees, diplomas, or certificates. - Transfer students intending to transfer to a Minnesota State college or university can submit a written request to appeal transfer decisions regarding how courses or credits were or were not accepted for transfer at both the campus-level and system-level.